2014 First Quarter North County Real Estate Review

 Drought conditions have created a cloud of uncertainty within the entire state.
 Real estate buyers are more cautious across the board in regard to water.
 This buyer caution has delayed some sales.
 I believe the drought will also foster innovation and conservation measures that will strengthen our community in the long term.

 Real estate remains a strong investment in North County.
-Our community is well Tasting Roompositioned for economic prosperity in the next few years.
+Our community is well positioned for economic prosperity in the next few years.
 The cost of building a home, planting a vineyard or building anything will continue to rise through government fees and restrictive policies.
 Existing properties are a good value when compared to replacement costs.
 The drought accelerated the future cost of building and planting.
 Desirable communities tend to become pricey communities.
 That’s just the way it is.
 We are on our way.